Chapter 7 : Nothing but Trouble

 Neville had a look of dawning comprehension, and didn't answer.

 "Neville?"
 I asked.

 "Luna found my D.A coin, but she never got the chance to give it back to me.
 Ginny, do you know what this means?
-Luna sent us a message!
+Luna sent us a message!" he said excitedly.